Thursday, October 10, 2024

 Parking and Transportation Information HERE

-ALTERNATIVE MUSEUM TRIP: If you are unable to attend the Getty Center, and you went to LACMA with the class, then you may do the alternative assignment to the SBMA and the MCASB (listed above).
+ALTERNATIVE MUSEUM TRIP: If you are unable to attend the Getty Center, and you went to LACMA with the class, then you may do the alternative assignments at the SBMA (listed above).
 You need to attend one off the LA field trips, and preferably both, but only one LA trip is mandatory.

 Artist Bio: